 - International students should refer to Country Equivalency information to find entry requirements specific to their country

 - A minimum 6.5 overall IELTS score is required for undergraduate and postgraduate studies.
 See their English Language Proficiency Tests for more information.

-Deakin’s main campus is located in the suburban area of Burwood.
-It is a 30-minute drive from the centre of Melbourne.
+Deakin’s main campus is located in the suburban area of Burwood, which is a 30-minute drive from the centre of Melbourne.